-If registering a company in Ireland, then you must have a Registered Office Address in the Republic of Ireland.
-This is a legal requirement, and one you need to consider carefully.
-All legal notices and correspondence with the Companies Registration Office are sent to this address.
+If you’re registering a company in Ireland, then you must have a Registered Office Address in the Republic of Ireland.
+This is a legal requirement and legal notices and correspondence with the Companies Registration Office are sent to this address.

 Your Registered Office Address is where you keep your statutory registers and records, such as the register of directors and minute books.
 The Companies Registration Office (CRO) stipulates that this address must be an actual physical location – not just a PO box number.
 There is a reason for this.
 Bodies like the CRO and Revenue Commissioners have the right to inspect certain registers and documents at your registered office.

-- A Republic of Ireland address: Anyone forming a new company in Ireland must be able to provide it with an address within the State.
+- A Dublin 3 address: Anyone forming a new company in Ireland must be able to provide an address within the State.
 This is needed to comply with the legal requirements for companies in this jurisdiction.
-It applies to residents and non-residents alike,
+It applies to residents and non-residents alike

 - Secure address which retains the privacy of your home/office address